Sustainability

 The Green Cleaning Trend

-Businesses and professional associations in the cleaning sector have been aware of the trends toward sustainability for years.
-The Worldwide Cleaning Industry Association recognizes green cleaning as the strongest trend in their industry.
-It describes green cleaning as “a marketplace phenomenon that is being driven by customer demand and the overall trending of the broad marketplace for environmentally preferable products and services.”
+Businesses and professional associations in the cleaning sector have tracked the move toward sustainability for years.
+The Worldwide Cleaning Industry Association calls green cleaning the strongest trend in the industry, describing it as “a marketplace phenomenon that is being driven by customer demand and the overall trending of the broad marketplace for environmentally preferable products and services.”

 Sustainability in the Cleaning Industry